sulabhkatila/scientific-calculator/README.md

     You can switch between degrees and radians by clicking on the "deg" and "rad" buttons, respectively.

     If you make a mistake while entering an expression, you can use the "CE" button to clear the last entry or the "C" button to clear the entire input field.

+    You can use the microphone button to give vioce commands to the calculator.
+A sample command: "What is 2 plus 2?"

     Requirements
     This calculator requires Python 3 and the tkinter library, which is typically included with Python distributions.